Dr. Giulio Barbiero

 My hospital is the largest tissue and organ transplantation centre in the country, performing close to 60 liver transplants per year.
 A good proportion of liver recipients are in the paediatric population and may present stricture of hepaticojejunostomy in the follow-up period.

 Traditionally, our treatment protocol has been percutaneous transhepatic cholangiography followed by three sessions of balloon dilatation.
 Alternatively, we have used biodegradable stents with excellent results."

-The ELLA-BD Stent Biliary THP is a worldwide unique self-expandable biliary biodegradable stent that disintegrates in the human body within 6 months after implantation (approximately 13 to 22 weeks).
+The ELLA-BD Stent Biliary THP is a worldwide unique self-expandable biliary biodegradable stent that degrades in the human body usually 3 to 6 months after the implantation.
 Therefore, it is an ideal solution for temporary use in benign indications, where it is not necessary to extract it from the body like other non-degradable stents.

 CE mark pending

 The ELLA-BD Stent Biliary THP is intended for patients aged 18 and older and is indicated for the treatment of benign biliary stenoses.